 In my experience, the effects of Melasma are not extremely prominent on my skin, but there’s no doubt it is quite noticeable and it has affected my self-confidence.
 Cosmelan was suited to my condition, and I had experience this treatment before for my post-inflammatory hyperpigmentation (PIH), which are the pink or red marks you see visible on the skin post-breakouts.

 Due to having a dark skin type, I left the Cosmelan mask on my skin for 10 hours and then gently removed it with a wet face washer, with luke warm or cool water.
-After that point, I applied the anti-stress mask for 20 minutes, which was cooling and helped a lot with the slight discomfort I was feeling.
+After that point, I applied the anti-stress mask for 20 minutes, which had a cooling effect and helped a lot with the slight discomfort I was feeling.

 Here is my experience over the next seven days: